Slievenamuck Marathon and Half Marathon, Sunday March 25, 2018

 3. Bansha Woods at the most easterly end of the route.

-A certificate will be presented to all who complete the event.
+A certificate and medal will be presented to all who complete the event.

 Full Marathon participants must check through the halfway point no later than 1:00 pm.

 Sign-in begins at 8:00am and the Marathon gets under way at 9:00am.